sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/nbc/variants-states.md

 ## Behaviour
 ### Desktop (and higher resolutions)
-* All Next-Best-Click options are arranged on the content pages in the margin column (right column).{.lead}
+* All Next-Best-Click options are arranged on the content pages in the margin column (right column). {.lead}
 * When scrolling all boxes in the right column are sticky.
-The individual boxes are successively minimised as soon as they reach the upper edge of the viewport (below the sticky header) and below with already minimised boxes.{.lead}
+The individual boxes are successively minimised as soon as they reach the upper edge of the viewport (below the sticky header) and below with already minimised boxes. {.lead}
-* In the minimised status, all boxes are always accessible for the user.{.lead}
+* In the minimised status, all boxes are always accessible for the user. {.lead}
-* The user can then open a box (and also close it again).{.lead}
+* The user can then open a box (and also close it again). {.lead}
-* Only one box can be opened at the same time in the scrolled status.{.lead}
+* Only one box can be opened at the same time in the scrolled status. {.lead}
 * The NBC box remains sticky until the user reaches the end of the content area.
-If the user continues to scroll down, the boxes with the content scroll away upwards.{.lead}
+If the user continues to scroll down, the boxes with the content scroll away upwards. {.lead}
-* If the user then scrolls upwards again, the NBC box also reappears and is sticky again.{.lead}
+* If the user then scrolls upwards again, the NBC box also reappears and is sticky again. {.lead}

 <!-- end of the list -->
 {{ imageOnGreyBackground({